JakeTheRealOne/ulbot-discord/README.md

 # ulbot-discord
-Python base discord applicication, used to display and interact with ULB public services
+Python base discord applicication, used to display and interact with --- public services